-The State of Texas offers two student loan programs to assist students in paying for college expenses.
+The state of Texas offers two student loans programs to assist students in paying for college expenses, the Texas B-On-Time Loan Program and the Texas College Access Loan Program.
 An overview of each program is provided below.

 The Texas B-On-Time (BOT) Loan Program provides zero-interest loans to Texas undergraduate students.
 Since the program is designed to encourage Texas students to complete college in a timely manner while meeting high standards, the loan can be forgiven for students who meet certain requirements.

 Specifically, for loan forgiveness, students must graduate with a 3.0 grade point average (on a 4.0 point scale) and must:

 - Finish within a specified length of time after they enter school (two calendar years for programs at public or private 2-year institutions, four calendar years for most bachelor's degree programs, and five calendar years for programs that require a longer period of study), or